Flink SQL Autopilot for Confluent Cloud

 State size

 The state size is the amount of state that a statement has accumulated.
-Confluent Cloud for Apache Flink enforces a soft limit of 500 GB and hard limit of 1000 GB on the state size for each statement.
+Confluent Cloud for Apache Flink enforces a soft limit of 500 GB and a hard limit of 1,000 GB on the state size for each statement.
 For more information, see Limits on state size.

-When a task manager’s state is too large, Autopilot forces scale-ups, as long as CFUs are available in the compute pool.
-If a statement’s state requires more CFUs than the pool can provide, Autopilot sets the scaling status to POOL_EXHAUSTED, and autoscaling stops adding CFUs before limits are hit.
+When a statement’s state grows large, Autopilot forces scale-ups, as long as CFUs are available in the compute pool.
+If a statement’s state requires more CFUs than the pool can provide, Autopilot sets the scaling status to POOL_EXHAUSTED, and autoscaling stops adding CFUs before reaching the limits.

 When a statement’s total state exceeds the soft limit, Autopilot sets scaling_status to POOL_EXHAUSTED and stops the statement, marking it as STOPPED due to state limit.
-You can resume the statement, and if resumed, it may continue above 500 GB, but uptime SLAs/guarantees don’t apply once state is greater than 500 GB.
+You can resume the statement, and after you do, it can continue above 500 GB, but uptime SLAs/guarantees don’t apply after state is greater than 500 GB.
 Autopilot still considers state size, but your statement is beyond the supported envelope.

-When a statement’s total state exceeds the hard limit, the statement is failed and can’t be resumed.
+When a statement’s total state exceeds the hard limit, the statement fails and you can’t resume it.
 Autopilot sets scaling_status to POOL_EXHAUSTED and removes the statement from further autoscaling.
-Cloud Console and notifications show a hard-limit breach with a red warning and a non‑resumable state.
+Cloud Console and notifications show a hard-limit breach with a red warning and a non-resumable state.